 Insecticide control measures should concentrate on the outside of the building and points of entry.
 This control measure is called a "perimeter or barrier" treatment.

 Recommended residual sprays for perimeter treatments

 LambdaStar Ultracap 9.7 (Broader label and longer lasting-may be used inside or outside and will dry invisible.
 Lambdastar Ultracap has no smell.
 LambdaStar Ultracap will last longer outside and adhere to the surface better due to its encapuslated technology.
 It will yield 20-40 gallons

 Cyper WSP and Demon WP

-Cyper WSP and Demon WP have the same label, but Cyper WSP is more economical.
+Cyper WSP and Demon WP have the same label, but Cyper WSP is more economical than Demon WP.
 Demon WP and Cyper WSP will leave a visible residue seen against dark wood.

 D-Fense SC will also dry invisibly with no smell.
 It can be used inside or outside.
 The pint will yield 11-22 gallons.